akiyamalab/ghostz-gpu/README.md

     -t STR    Database sequence type, p (protein) or d (dna) [p] -F STR    Filter query sequence, T (enable) or F (disable) [T] -a INT    The number of threads [1]
-Search results
+    -g INT    The number of GPUs [the number of available GPUs] Search results
 --------------
-GHOSTZ outputs the tab-deliminated file as search results.
+GHOSTZ-GPU outputs the tab-deliminated file as search results.

 Example)
   hsa:124045...   hsa:124045...
 100       139     0       0       1       139     1       139     2.04391e-76     283.878